Skip to main content

 How to perform the machine shoulder press

 This is a transcript of my reel "How to perform the machine shoulder press".
-To see the reel, select the video shown above this text.
+To see the reel click this link.

 Introduction